CDCgov/geneflow/docs/chapters/tutorials/app-exec-container.rst

 This command calls singularity to execute the "fortune" command from the "docker://godlovedc/lolcow" container image.
 The results of this command is piped into the "cowsay" command also executed from the "docker://godlovedc/lolcow" container image.
 The output is the text file specified from the parameters section.

 First, we change the "name" field of the "exec_method" to ``singularity``.
-The "if" statement checks if singularity is install in the environment.
+The "if" statement checks if singularity is installed in the environment.
 If it is not, you need to install it for the app to work.
 We add the ``- pipe:`` line under ``exec:`` because we want to pipe the commands into each other.

 Below the ``- pipe:`` line are the yaml blocks specifying the two singularity commands we want to execute.
 Remember that the first command is ``singularity -s exec docker://godlovedc/lolcow fortune``.
 The ``'singularity'`` goes with the "- type:" field.
 The ``'-s exec'`` goes with the "options" field.
 Note that ``'-s exec'`` is actually the default option for singularity in GeneFlow, so this line is unnecessary here, but included to show how to modify this portion of the command.
 The "image" field defines the image we are using.
 In this case, we pull from dockerhub at ``'docker://godlovedc/lolcow'``.
 The "run" field defines the command we want run from the container, in this case ``fortune``.